Myth of the clean Wehrmacht: Erich von Manstein

 Erich von Manstein was a key figure in the creation of the myth of the clean Wehrmacht.
 His influence was second only to that of Halder.
 After the war his declared lifetime task was burnishing the memory of the Wehrmacht and "cleaning" it of war crimes.
 His military reputation as a capable army leader meant his memoirs were widely read, however, they followed the myth of the clean Wehrmacht faithfully.
 His memoirs do not discuss politics or offer a condemnation of Nazism.
-Manstein was involved in the Holocaust, and he held the same anti-Semitic and racist views as Hitler.
-In his memoirs Manstein emphasised the supposedly good relations the German army had with Russian civilians.
+Manstein was involved in the Holocaust, and he held the same antisemitic and racist views as Hitler.
+In his memoirs Manstein emphasised the supposedly good relations the German army had with Soviet civilians.
 He wrote: "Naturally, there was no question of our pillaging the area.
 That was something the German army did not tolerate".
 From the outset the German army had treated the populace with savagery.
-Manstein became overall commander of the Crimea while he was in control of the 11th Army.
+Manstein became overall commander of the Crimea while he was in command of the 11th Army.
 During this time his troops co-operated with the Einsatzgruppen and the peninsula became Judenfrei – 90,000 to 100,000 Jews were killed.
 Manstein was sent to trial, convicted on nine charges of committing war crimes and sentenced to 18 years in jail.
 The charges he was convicted of included: not preventing murders in his command area, shooting Soviet war prisoners, carrying out the Commissar Order, and allowing subordinates to shoot Soviet civilians in reprisals.
 At the time of his trial, the first major crisis of the Cold War, the Berlin Blockade, had just ended.
 The Western powers wanted Germany to begin rearming to counter the Soviet threat.
 The West Germans indicated "not a single German soldier would don a uniform as long as any Wehrmacht officer remained in custody".
 Consequently, a campaign started to secure the release of Manstein and the other jailed West German war criminals.